jamiebutterworth2016/machine-learning/practical/exploratory-data-analysis.md

 ### Visualisation - Pairplot
 - Use Seaborn to display a pairplot.
 - These are 2D plots.
 Each plot shows the relationship between two of the columns.
+- What does this mean though?
+What am I looking for?
 ```
 sns.pairplot(df,vars=['price','number_of_reviews','availability_365'])
 ```